 The passenger of Indian origin and who also stay abroad for more than a year are allowed to bring duty-free gold at the airport without any restriction.
 To carry duty-free gold can only be possible if you carry in the prescribed quantity.
 It can be in the form of jewelry as part of their baggage and must be up to an aggregate value which is described below:

-- For male passengers: The limit attached to carrying of gold is Rs.
+- For male passengers: The limit for a male passenger to carry of gold is Rs.
 50,000.

-- For lady passengers: The limit is Rs 1 Lakh for the same.
+- For lady passengers: The limit for a female passenger to carry gold is Rs 1 Lakh.

 WHO IS ELIGIBLE TO CARRY GOLD IN INDIA?